nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

-**Use case: UC10 - Delete an issue from a client's car**
+**Use case: UC10 - Delete Issue from Client's Car**

 **MSS**

-1. User <u>views a client (UC5)</u>.
+1. User <u>views a Client (UC5)</u>.
-2. User requests to delete an issue of the car from the client's car.
+2. User requests to delete an issue from the Client's Car.
-3. MATER deletes the issue from the client's car and displays a confirmation message.
+3. MATER deletes the issue from the Client's Car and displays a confirmation message.

     Use case ends.

 **Extensions**

 * 2a.
-The client does not have a car associated to them.
+The Client does not have a Car associated to them.
     * 2a1.
 MATER shows an error message.

       Use case resumes from step 1.

 * 2b.
-The car does not have an issue associated to it.
+The Car does not have an issue associated to it.
     * 2b1.
 MATER shows an error message.

       Use case resumes from step 1.

 * 2c.
-The given client identification number is invalid.
+The given Client id number is invalid.
     * 2c1.
 MATER shows an error message.

       Use case resumes from step 2.

 * 2d.
-The given issue identification number is invalid.
+The given issue id is invalid.
     * 2d1.
 MATER shows an error message.

       Use case resumes from step 2.

-**Use case: UC11 - Edit an issue of a client's car**
+**Use case: UC11 - Edit Issue of Client's Car**

 **MSS**

-1. User <u>views a client (UC5)</u>.
+1. User <u>views a Client (UC5)</u>.
-2. User requests to edit an issue of the client's car
+2. User requests to edit an issue of the Client's Car
-3. MATER edits the issue of the client's car and displays a confirmation message.
+3. MATER edits the issue of the Client's Car and displays a confirmation message.

     Use case ends.

 **Extensions**

 * 2a.
-The client does not have a car associated to them.
+The Client does not have a Car associated to them.
     * 2a1.
 MATER shows an error message.

       Use case resumes from step 1.

 * 2b.
-The given client identification number is invalid.
+The given Client id is invalid.
     * 2b1.
 MATER shows an error message.

       Use case resumes from step 2.

 * 2c.
-The given issue identification number is invalid.
+The given issue id is invalid.
     * 2c1.
 MATER shows an error message.

       Use case resumes from step 2.